 How to Apply for a Federal Employer Identification Number (EIN)

-The process of applying for an EIN is simple and straightforward.
+The application procedure of obtaining an EIN is a simple and easy task.
 Here’s a step-by-step guide on how to obtain one:

 Step 1: Check If You Need an EIN